nwesber/SE41/PROJMAN/notes.md

 	 * Contextual and social user experience eg. Lazada
 	 * Cloud computing
 # Week 3
-	Classic Mistakes of PM Failure
-		People Related
-			Undermined motivation
-				Delayed deliverables
-				Delayed schedule
-			Weak personnel
-			Uncontrolled problem employees
-			Heroics
-			Adding people to a late project
-			Noisy, crowded offices
-			Customer-Developer friction
-			Unrealistic expectations
-				Come up with a metrics (Iron Triangle or Triple Constraint) Politics (internal)
-			Wishful thinking
-			Lack of effective project sponsorship
-			Lack of stakeholder buy-in
-			Lack of user input

-		Process Related
-			Optimistic schedules
-			Insufficient risk management
-				Not properly identified risks
-			Contractor failure
-			Insufficient planning
-			Abandonment of plan under pressure
-			Wasted time or procastination
-			Shortchanged upstream activities
-				decreasing the process time
-				only perform client side validation
-			Inadequate design
-			Shortchanged quality assurance
-			Insufficient Management Controls
-			Frequent covergence
-			Omitting necessary tasks from estimates
-			Planning to catch-up later
-			Code-like-hell programming
-		Product Related
-			Feature Creep
-			Developer gold-plating
-				beware the pet project
-			Research-oriented development
-				train employees so that they are knowledgeble Technology Related
-			Silver-bullet syndrome
-			Overestimated savings from new tools and methods Fad warning
-			Switching tools in mid-project
-			Lack of automated source-code control

-	Why do projects fail?
-		Lack of confidence in project success, 75% of respondents admit that their projects are either always or usually "doomed right from the start"

-		Rework wariness, 80% admit they spend at least half their time on rework.

-		stakeholders neeed to be involved and engaged in the requirements process

-		Fuzzy business objectives: Only 55% feel that the business objectives of their projects are clear to them.

-    Requirements definition process do not reflect 20% describe the requirements process as the articulation of business need.

-    Lack of complete agreement when projects are done;
-    Only 23% state they are always in agreement when a project is truly done.

-    Project Sign Off means a formal ultimate acceptance of the project results by the client who agrees that everything he had been         expecting for (according to contract and other specification documents) is delivered and hence the job of project executers is           completely over now.
+  #### Classic Mistakes of PM Failure
+  ##### People Related
+  * Undermined motivation
+   * Delayed deliverables
+   * Delayed schedule
+  * Weak personnel
+  * Uncontrolled problem employees
+  * Heroics
+  * Adding people to a late project
+  * Noisy, crowded offices
+  * Customer-Developer friction
+  * Unrealistic expectations
+   * Come up with a metrics (Iron Triangle or Triple Constraint)
+  * Politics (internal)
+  * Wishful thinking
+  * Lack of effective project sponsorship
+  * Lack of stakeholder buy-in
+  * Lack of user input

+  ##### Process Related
+  * Optimistic schedules
+  * Insufficient risk management
+   * Not properly identified risks
+  * Contractor failure
+  * Insufficient planning
+  * Abandonment of plan under pressure
+  * Wasted time or procastination
+  * Shortchanged upstream activities
+   * decreasing the process time
+   * only perform client side validation
+  * Inadequate design
+  * Shortchanged quality assurance
+  * Insufficient Management Controls
+  * Frequent covergence
+  * Omitting necessary tasks from estimates
+  * Planning to catch-up later
+  * Code-like-hell programming
+  ##### Product Related
+   * Feature Creep
+   * Developer gold-plating
+    * beware the pet project
+   * Research-oriented development
+    * train employees so that they are knowledgeble
+   * Technology Related
+    * Silver-bullet syndrome
+    * Overestimated savings from new tools and methods
+     * Fad warning
+     * Switching tools in mid-project
+     * Lack of automated source-code control

+#### Why do projects fail?
+  * Lack of confidence in project success, 75% of respondents admit that their projects are either always or usually "doomed right from the start"

+  * Rework wariness, 80% admit they spend at least half their time on rework.

+  * stakeholders neeed to be involved and engaged in the requirements process

+  * Fuzzy business objectives: Only 55% feel that the business objectives of their projects are clear to them.

+  * Requirements definition process do not reflect 20% describe the requirements process as the articulation of business need.

+  * Lack of complete agreement when projects are done; Only 23% state they are always in agreement when a project is truly done.

+  * Project Sign Off means a formal ultimate acceptance of the project results by the client who agrees that everything he had been         expecting for (according to contract and other specification documents) is delivered and hence the job of project executers is           completely over now.

 # Week 4
-    Project Char
+##### 10 reasons why projects go above budget
+  * inexperience of project leader
+  * poor communication
+  * Human Error
+   * always perform check and validate
+  * Loss through damage or malfunction
+  * vendor relationship issues